sharekey/meteor-vite/.changeset/pink-baboons-serve.md

 ---

 Refactor IPC between Meteor and the Vite Dev Server to use DDP whenever possible.
+- Updated peer dependency for Vite to allow Vite v5.
+Meteor v2 users still need to use Vite v4 as v5 dropped support for Node v14 - the Node.js version used by Meteor.

 ### Compatability Notes
 - `jorgenvatle:vite-bundler` now requires `meteor-vite@ >= v1.11.0`.